-Spleen from 6-8 weeks old animals were fixed overnight in 4% formaldehyde and embedded in paraffin.
-Spleen sections were then stained with heamatoxylin/eosin.
+Spleen from 6- to 8-week-old animals was fixed overnight in 4% formaldehyde and embedded in paraffin.
+Spleen sections were then stained with Hematoxylin and Eosin.

-B cell colony forming assay and B cell differentiation on OP9 cells
+B cell colony formation assay and B cell differentiation on OP9 cells

-To test B cell differentiation, lineage depleted or whole bone marrow cells were treated with red blood cell lysis buffer were seeded (1x105 cells/ml) in duplicate in 60 mm dishes on MethoCult 3630 (Stem Cell Technology) containing IL-7 according to the manufacturer's protocol.
-Cells were grown at 37°C/5% CO2 and checked every each day to monitor colony formation.
-After 10-12 day of culture colonies were scored and subsequently analyzed by flow cytometry using B220 and CD19 markers in combination with the viability dye 7AAD.
-For short-term culture of B cell progenitors, lineage negative bone marrow cells were enriched via magnetic sorting using the lineage cell depletion kit (Miltenyi).
-5x105 to 1x106 cells were seeded in 24 well plates together with OP9 stromal cell in the presence of IL-7 (10 ng/ml).
-Every other day cells were split onto a fresh OP9 cell layer with IL-7 supplemented medium as previously described (Holmes and Zuniga-Pflucker, 2009).
-At day 10 of co-culture cells were harvested and analyzed by flow cytometry for pre-B cell differentiation using the Hardy scheme (Hardy et al., 1991).
+To test B cell differentiation, lineage-depleted or whole bone marrow cells were treated with RBC lysis buffer and were seeded $(1 \times 10^5 \text{ cells/ml})$ in duplicate in 60 mm dishes on MethoCult M3630 (STEMCELL Technologies) containing IL7 according to the manufacturer's protocol.
+Cells were grown at 37°C in 5% CO2 and checked each day to monitor colony formation.
+After 10-12 days of culture, colonies were scored and subsequently analyzed by flow cytometry using B220 and CD19 markers in combination with the viability dye 7AAD (eBioscience).

+For short-term culture of B cell progenitors, lineage-negative bone marrow cells were enriched via magnetic sorting using the Lineage Cell Depletion Kit (Miltenyi).
+5×10^5 to 1×10^6 cells were seeded in 24-well plates together with OP9 stromal cell in the presence of IL7 (10 ng/ml).
+Every other day, cells were split onto a fresh OP9 cell layer with IL7-supplemented medium as previously described (Holmes and Zuniga-Pflucker, 2009).
+At day 10 of co-culture, cells were harvested and analyzed by flow cytometry for pre-B cell differentiation using the Hardy scheme (Hardy et al., 1991).